cornell-ece2400/ece2400-docs/docs/ece2400-sec9-spoly.md

 Let's start by implementing these functions:

-  - `SListIObj()`: default constructor
+  - `SListSpoly()`: default constructor
-  - `~SListIObj()`: destructor
+  - `~SListSpoly()`: destructor
-  - `void push_front( int v )`: push item on front of list
+  - `void push_front( const T& v )`: push item on front of list
   - `void print() const`: print the list

 Feel free to review the lectures notes for help on how to implement these functions.
-Make sure you delete not just the node but also the dynamically allocated `IObject`!
+You might also want to look at how the monomorphic list was implemented.
 When you are finished use adhoc testing to quickly see if your data structure is basically working:

     :::bash
-    % cd ${HOME}/sec8/src
+    % cd ${HOME}/sec9/src
-    % g++ -Wall -o slist-iobj-adhoc slist-iobj-adhoc.cc SListIObj.cc types-dpoly.cc
+    % g++ -Wall -o slist-spoly-adhoc slist-spoly-adhoc.cc
-    % ./slist-iobj-adhoc
+    % ./slist-spoly-adhoc

 3. Testing Push Front
 --------------------------------------------------------------------------